Larsterbraak/TimeGAN/README.md

 ##### 4. Training TimeGAN

-For *CPU* version of TimeGAN, see tgan.py
+For _CPU_ version of TimeGAN, see tgan.py
-For *Multi-GPU* version of TimeGAN, see LISA/tgan.py
+For _Multi-GPU_ version of TimeGAN, see LISA/tgan.py

 ##### 5. Data

-To produce Figure 5 to 9, see plotting.py
+To produce Figure 5 until 9, see plotting.py
 To produce Table 3, see stylized_facts.py

 ##### 7.1 Model selection

-To produce Figure 11 to 14, see autoencoder_training.py and hyper_and_importance.py
+To produce Figure 11 until 14, see autoencoder_training.py and hyper_and_importance.py

 ##### 7.2 Coverage test

 To produce Table 4, see TimeGAN_kupiec.py, kalman_filter_vasicek.py, and variance_covariance.py
 All scripts are a bit entangled.
 Must get them more out of each other.

+##### 7.3 Diversity of simulations

+To produce Figure 22 and 23, see TimeGAN_kupiec.py
+To produce Figures 24, 36 until 43 see main.py

+##### 7.4 ECB's proposed mapping

+To produce Figures XX until XX, see blabla.py

 ## Technologies